-Next, go to Nikon Download Center and click the link that says “Get the most recent Nikon firmware versions” under “Download Current Firmware”.
+Next, go to Nikon Service and Support and click the link that says “Update your camera’s firmware” under “What are you looking for today?” line in the middle of the page.
 When the next page loads, search for your Nikon DSLR camera name (press CTRL+F and search for your camera model number, for example “D700″).
 It should look something like this:

 Compare the numbers to the right of the camera with the numbers that you wrote down earlier.
 If they are the same, you are running the latest firmware on your camera.
 If the numbers on the website have a higher revision number, then you are running older firmware and you should update.

 If you want to see the fixes and new features the new firmware provides, simply click the link with the firmware number and you will be taken to a download and instruction page.
 Here is a good example of what the latest Nikon D300s firmware does: